kunjaps/Sonar_repo/README.md

 This report is  simulation of reception beamforming under different conditions and environments and aims to understand the basics of beamforming.

+8th May 2019
+Here's the thing, surpervised deep learning is  sort of like choosing from multiple answers.
+So, you can't just expect it to output a number.
+It distributes probabilities for each of those outputs and the highest one is often chosen.

+The input is going to the first layer must have 32 activations.
+The finale code must be trained for at least 10 angles with each probabilities.